 When are property taxes due?

-First half property taxes were due September 30, 2019.
+First half property taxes are due September 30 each year.

 How do I get a copy of my birth certificate?